camunda/camunda-docs-manual/content/update/minor/716-to-717/_index.md

 # System permissions

-A new set of permissions has been introduced to Camunda with Platform 7.17.0 which grants Operations Engineers access to system properties and data without the need of administrator privileges.
+A new set of permissions has been introduced to Camunda with Platform 7.17.0, which grants operations engineers access to system properties and data without the need of administrator privileges.

-For more details including a full list of features and their required permissions, head over to [authorization documentation page]({{< ref "/user-guide/process-engine/authorization-service.md#system-permissions" >}}).
+For more details, including a full list of features and their required permissions, visit our [authorization documentation page]({{< ref "/user-guide/process-engine/authorization-service.md#system-permissions" >}}).

 # Spin configuration options